viatheboy/PROG1001-Basic-Programming/README.md

 This repository consists of assignments done alone by me, a total of four.
 It also has a folder that holds smaller tasks, that were not compulsory.
 <br>Task descriptions are not available if not specified in the files.

+The course teaches fundamentals of programming, including pointers to memory addresses and handling of files.